 The Chief Operating Decision Maker ("CODM") which is Board of Directors evaluates the Company's performance and allocates resources based on an analysis of various performance indicators at operational unit level.
 Since the Company's business is from single business reporting segment, there are no other primary reportable segments.
-Thus, the segment revenue, segment results, total carrying amount of segment assets, total carrying amount of charge for depreciation during the year is as reflected in the Financial Statement.
+Thus, the segment revenue, segment results, total carrying amount of segment assets, total carrying amount of segment liabilities, total cost incurred to acquire segment assets, total amount of charge for depreciation during the year is as reflected in the Financial Statement.